 Antioch (969–1268): Byzantine Provincial Art from Georgia and Greek Illuminated Manuscripts

 Two exquisite manuscripts from 1054 with miniatures indistinguishable from those of Constantinople suggest that Hellenism flourished in Antioch once more as the culture of the upper classes, in this sense continuing a tradition interrupted by the Arab conquest.
-Other books exemplify a variety of styles corresponding to the esthetics of different strata of Antiochene society, but nevertheless all of them were strongly influenced by the art of Constantinople.
+Other books exemplify a variety of styles corresponding to the aesthetics of different strata of Antiochene society; nevertheless, all of them were strongly influenced by the art of Constantinople.
 Instead of the expected stylistic consistency that would add one more local center to the general picture of Byzantine art, the manuscripts reveal the richness and diversity of Antochene culture, suggesting new and unknown aspects still to be discovered.

 A hallmark of Antiochene book production seems to be the extraordinary miscellaneous character shared by all the manuscripts.
 This enables us to ascribe to Antioch a manuscript at the Walters in Baltimore (W 532), the Greek Gospel illuminated by Armenian Chalcedonian artists, and another one in the Great Lavra on Mt.
 Athos painted by a Melchite master, who was unfamiliar with the Greek language.